Chris-Error-404/Codext/README.md

 ## Notes

-- Fully built with Tailwind CSS (no external UI libraries used)
+- Built with Tailwind CSS
 - Mobile-first responsive design implemented using Tailwind breakpoints
 - Includes minimal JavaScript for basic functionality
 - Clean and simple layout for practice and inspiration purposes